pagekit/docs/developer-guides/themes.md

 ],
 ```

-## template.php
+## The layout file
-`views/template.php` is the main file for the theme markup.
+Next to the other mandatory module files, a theme brings its own `views/template.php` file.
+It is the main file for the theme markup.
 It is a PHP file that has the following objects available for rendering:

 Object    | Description
 --------- | ------------------------------